tmatiki2/INAF/README.md

 # INAF
-Iterative Neural Alignment with Feedback
+Iterative Neural Alignment with Feedback (INAF) is an AI-enabled framework for image calibration.